 Knowledge-intensive start-ups in the Netherlands and the universities’ entrepreneurial ecosystems

-For AWTI, we investigated the critical factors that contribute to the development and growth of knowledge intensive start-ups in the Netherlands.
+For AWTI, we investigated the critical factors that contribute to the development and growth of knowledge-intensive start-ups in the Netherlands.
 Specifically, the research is designed around policy implications.
-In other words, we first identified potential areas of improvement that could be affected by government intervention in the field of knowledge intensive start-ups.
-Then, we studies the creation and enhancement of (university-centered) entrepreneurial ecosystems.
+In other words, we first identified potential areas of improvement that could be affected by government intervention in the field of knowledge-intensive start-ups.
+Then, we studied the creation and enhancement of (university-centered) entrepreneurial ecosystems.
+Read here a summary of the main results about knowledge-intensive start-ups in the Netherlands.

 Qualitative evaluation on the participation and impact on hightech start-ups from participating Eureka instruments